Medecins-Sans-Frontieres-Collaborate/.github/profile/README.md

 - Adhere to established standards and best practices.
 - Engage respectfully and constructively in discussions and reviews.
 - Avoid sharing sensitive or confidential information in repositories.
+- Adhere to established standards and best practices outlined in our [Development Guidelines Repository](https://github.com/Medecins-Sans-Frontieres-Collaborate/development-guidelines).

 ---